vdsabev/overstate/README.md

 In that case, `store.set` will do the same thing as `store.model.set`.

 ### `store.subscribe`
-Calls the passed callback function every time a model function that returns (or resolves to) an object is executed.
+Calls the passed function every time a model function that returns (or resolves to) an object is executed.

 Returns an `unsubscribe` function that you can call to remove the subscription.